BB1464/IARSAF_R_Basic_Training/README.md

 - Data types and data structures in R
 - Setting of working directory
 - Reading data into R
-- Helper functions for exploring data in R
-- Writing data out of R
 - Data Cleaning in R

 # Day 2